number571/go-peer/docs/README.md

 )
 ```

-The name of the global structs must begin with the prefix 's' or 'S'.
+The name of the global structs must begin with the prefix 's' (internal) or 'S' (external).
 Also fields in the structure must begin with the prefix 'f' or 'F'.
 ```go
 type (
     sInternalStruct struct{